alifcapital/kubectl-aws-eks/README.md

 # Docker and Github Action for Kubernetes CLI

-This action provides a `kubectl` for Github Actions using v1.25
+This action provides a `kubectl` for Github Actions using v1.27

-# This Pegs the version of kubectl to v1.25

 ## Usage